Account Search Logout

 Segobax rolls his eyes.
 “Must we shout?”

-“How does our most capable fighter,” Cassibelanus demands.
+“How does our most capable fighter,” Cassibelanus demands, eyes set upon Aedan.
 “Suggest something so cowardly?”

-“And that is why the wolves will win,” Aedan accuses coldly.
-“You want some grand battle for the ages, and Rome counts on this vanity,”
+“And that is why the wolves will win,” Aedan says, stoic.
+“You want some grand battle for the ages, and Kaiser is counting on this vanity.”

 Cassibelanus rails, “Vanity?”

-“Your cousins in Belgica kept the same mind,” Aedan tells him.
-“Your all-or-nothing tactics are too similar.
-The wolves know now how to defeat such a mindset and have done so with half the numbers,”
+“Your cousins in Belgica kept the same mind,” Aedan explains.
+“And your all-or-nothing tactics are too similar.
+The wolves know now how to defeat this mindset and have done so with half the numbers.”

 “If they truly provide half their number,” Cingetorix nods.
 “We can repel them,”

-“Agreed, but not as craven snakes,” Cassibelanus points out.
-“We fight with spears, torches, and swords, like true warriors,”
+“Agreed, but not as craven snakes,” bemoans Cassibelanus.
+“We fight with spears, torches, and swords.
+Like true warriors!”

 Lugotrix tuts, “And you’ll be flying up a tree for warmth,”

-Their forces will split into three: A surprise attack on the Roman beachhead, a raid on their Tamesa camp, and a confrontation with advancing legions at the Lug.
-Though no one dissents, distrustful minds note that Cassibelanus’s faction holds a less risky position along the river.
+Without further input from Aedan, the chieftains decide to split their forces into three: A surprise attack on the Roman beachhead, a battle for their grand Tamesa camp, and a raid on the advancing legions at the Lug.
+No one dissents, though distrustful minds note that Cassibelanus’s faction holds a less risky position along the Lug.

-“Don’t turn around, my morbid little Owl,” whispers Taximagulus.
-“Thirty of mine will gather the yew berries.
+“Don’t turn around, my morbid little Owl,” comes the voice of Taximagulus, “Thirty of mine will gather the yew berries.
 Meet them in the north woods on the morrow, make the paste, and get it done.”

 “They’ve got many boys,” says Aedan.

-“If you’re part of the raiding party,” she whispers, revealing her hidden ears at the meeting.
-“Find my Kelr and bring him home,”
+“If you’re part of the Tamesa forces,” she whispers, revealing her hidden ears at the chieftain’s meeting.
+“Find my Kelr and bring him home.”

 “He cares for you,” she stammers.
 “And you care for him,”

-“He’s an entitled little boy in a grown man’s skin,” says Aedan.
+“He’s an entitled little boy,” Aedan says.
 “Perhaps some time among the Romans will mature him enough to be worth something before he dies.”

 A tear falls down her cheek.

-Rome wastes no time planting itself on the Tamesa.
+Rome wastes no time planting itself further along the Tamesa.

-Planks from the fallen stronghold frame their new fort, a monstrous structure they will never burn when abandoned, like the spindly logs surrounding their marching camps.
-Soaring watchtowers crest the corners while red-caped archers pace on the connecting banquettes.
+Planks from the fallen stronghold frame their new fort, a monstrous structure they will not burn as they do the spindly logs surrounding their marching camps.

-Three sides host deep rips that look like Taranis dug the soil out with his fingers, while the river protects the southern wall.
-The days grow short, and cold air collides with the heat, bringing downpours that expose the barrier’s foundations.
-Such erosions go unseen on stormy nights, which is how Aedan the Ancalite gets inside.
+Watchtowers crest their five corners, with red-caped archers pacing the connecting banquettes.
+Ditches line all three of the surrounding meadows, each trench so deep they look as if Taranis himself dug the soil out with his fingers.
+A wide portion of the river protects the southern wall, and as the days grow short, cold air collides with the heat, bringing downpours that expose the barrier’s waterline foundations.
+Such erosions go unseen on stormy nights, and this is how Aedan the Ancalite gets inside.

 Aedan swings his head.

-“He came here, you know,” she tells him.
+“He came here, you know,” she says.
 “Offering your life up for the Lion.”

 “Pregnant or worse,” gripes a third.

 Eadaoin rolls her eyes.
-“The Lion’s got his advocates here,”
+“He’s got his advocates.”

 “Where are my bitches?” asks Aedan.